greensleeves8/kickstarter_analysis/README.md

 analyzed the measures of central tendency and spread to quantify the differences between successful and failed campaigns.
-Finally, we pulled data for Louise regarding two questions she had about potential future projects, the first about successful campaigns for plays that entered the Edinburgh fringe festival, and the second regarding the difference between successful and failed campaigns for musicals in Great Britain.
+Finally, we pulled data for Louise regarding two questions she had about potential future projects, the first about successful campaigns for plays that entered the Edinburgh Fringe Festival, and the second regarding the difference between successful and failed campaigns for musicals in Great Britain.

 ### Analysis of Outcomes Based on Launch Date